PharrellWANG/HTM162-Bazel-Cmake/README.rst

 HTM v16.2 with ResNet for Fast Intra Coding
 ===========================================

+This project is

+- building a deep learning powered HTM encoder.
-This project is standing on the shoulder of *HTM v16.2*.
+- standing on the shoulder of *HTM v16.2*.

-This project is making use of **Bazel** building and **CMake** building at the same time.
+- making use of **Bazel** building and **CMake** building at the same time.

-Notes
+Memos
 -----

-This project is building a deep learning powered HTM encoder.

 All the source codes are inside ``TLibCommon`` folder (due to Bazel cycle dependency).